 Many migraine pain relievers contain caffeine: Cafergot®, Fiorinal®, and Excedrin® for these reasons.
 Millions of us start the day with a coffee; this may keep many headaches at bay.

 Migraine medications containing caffeine are meant to be limited to two days per week, so confirm with your doctor about ingesting further caffeine in other products.

 The bad news is that “caffeine can cause dehydration, which can lead to headaches”, it is considered a diuretic.
 And if you have not eaten anything, as it also suppresses appetite, “once the stimulating effects of caffeine wear off, you can crash hard” (Rizzoli, 2011, pp. 181-183).

-Many of us have discovered that quitting cold-turkey causes a withdrawal that can also result in an intense headache.
+You may have discovered by now that quitting cold-turkey causes a withdrawal that can also result in an intense headache.

 For many sufferers, the vaso-constrictor helps alleviate their migraine pain.
 For an equal number, the chemical is a major trigger.
 The relationship between caffeine and migraine is anything but straightforward.

 For those of us caffeine addicts who discover that their daily cuppa is a migraine trigger, the problem of stopping caffeine becomes particularly tricky.

 People who regularly consume large quantities of caffeine often experience withdrawal headaches if they do not get their regular java jolt.